 - A willingness to donate

-- No history of high blood pressure, kidney disease, diabetes, certain cancers, or major risk factors for heart and blood vessel (cardiovascular) disease
+- No history of high blood pressure, kidney disease, diabetes, certain cancers or major risk factors for heart disease

 - Completion of a thorough physical and psychological evaluation at the transplant center

-If you meet eligibility requirements to be a living donor, the transplant center is required to inform you of all aspects and potential results of organ donation and receive your informed consent to the procedure.
+If you meet the requirements to be a living donor, the transplant center is required to inform you of all aspects and potential results of organ donation and receive your informed consent to the procedure.

 Choosing a transplant center